folz/anchors/README.md

   });
   ```

 - Anchors removes Floating UI's "platform" abstraction.
-It targets Web DOM APIs
+It targets DOM APIs
   directly
 - Anchors will probably not support React Native
   - Floating UI currently supports React Native
-  - This was the tradeoff that enabled a synchronous API
+  - Removing React Native was the tradeoff that enabled a synchronous API
-  - This also meant we could remove some abstraction layers, which means Anchors
+    - This also meant we could remove some abstraction layers, which means
-    runs less code per `computePosition()`
+      Anchors runs less code per `computePosition()`
-    - _(This is pretty much the main difference between the two projects.)_
+    - _(This is pretty much the main difference between the projects.)_
 - Anchors currently does not support Vue
   - Floating UI currently supports Vue
   - Anchors should be able to support Vue in the future